hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ContractGetInfoQuery"></a>

 ### ContractGetInfoQuery
- Get information about a smart contract instance.
-This includes the account that it uses, the file containing its bytecode, and the time when it will expire.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |